channingwalton/typeclassopedia/docs/index.md

 ## Summary

-We have applied the same pattern as the functor above, but this time for the flatMap function.
+We have applied the same pattern as the functor above, but this time for the `flatMap` function.
-This enables us to cope with multple values of Options, Lists or any other kind of type constructor, or functions that return Options, Lists, etc.
+This enables us to cope with multiple values of Options, Lists or any other kind of type constructor, or functions that return Options, Lists, etc.

 Aside: Monad's are also Functors so: